 5. Keep Kids Busy with Building a Fort

 Building a fort is a quintessential rainy-day activity.
 It works just as well for home quarantine.
-Grab some blankets, chairs, pillows, and construct a little fort or camp in your living room or play area.
+Grab some blankets, chairs, and pillows, and construct a little fort or camp in your living room or play area.
 You can give your kids free rein of decor on the inside, providing some things like fairy lights, fake plants, "artwork", or whatever you have around.

 One of the best activities to do in an indoor fort/camp is flashlight reading.
 It makes reading their favorite book that much more special!